 Reggie Stephens, G (228th overall pick in 2010): The former seventh-round pick was waived before the start of his sophomore year.

 -0.5: That pick was not put to good use

-Keith Rivers, LB (9th overall pick in 2008): It’s not that Rivers has played poorly when on the field, quite the opposite as his combined +15.4 grade will attest to.
-But in four seasons with the Bengals, he managed just 1,373 snaps (which was just 165 more than Stephen Tulloch managed in all games last year).
-Rivers failed to make an every-down role his own and, with injuries problems aplenty, was traded away for just a fifth round pick.
+Keith Rivers, LB (9th overall pick in 2008): It’s not that Rivers has played poorly when on the field, quite the opposite as his combined +8.7 grade will attest.
+But in four seasons with the Bengals, he managed just 1,373 snaps.
+Some of that was down to injury, some of it down to not being trusted with an every-down role.
+Just not good enough from a first-round pick.

 Angelo Craig, DE (244th overall pick in 2008): The undersized Craig was waived as a rookie and allowed to find his way to the Panthers’ practice squad.

-Brandon Ghee, CB (96th overall pick in 2010): Even with injuries over the past two years Ghee has only been able to get on the field for 13 defensive snaps.
-That comes after Ghee was waived by the Bengals before his sophomore year and was able to clear waivers and make their practice squad.
+Brandon Ghee, CB (96th overall pick in 2010): Even with injuries over the past two years Ghee has been able to get on the field for only 13 defensive snaps.
+That comes after he was waived by the Bengals before his sophomore year and was able to clear waivers and make their practice squad.
 Underwhelming.

 -1.0: What a waste!

 Jerome Simpson, WR (46th overall pick in 2008): Something of a project when he was drafted, the athletic Simpson may be remembered for his perfect landing in Week 16 of the 2011 season, but his (in)complete game speaks louder than any one moment.
-After spending most of his first three years in the league either inactive or sitting on the bench, Simpson got his chance in 2011 and responded with -11.9 grade.
-Not what you expect out of a second round pick.
+After spending most of his first three years in the league either inactive or sitting on the bench, Simpson got his chance in 2011 and responded with a -10.5 grade.
+Not what you expect out of a second-round pick.